 Don’t Be Too Worried About Your Honour Meter

 Red Dead Online includes the morality-measuring honour meter from the main game, allowing players to be honest cowpokes or dastardly thieves.
-We are still early on in RDO, so how much the honour meter actually changes the game is still to be determined, but if you care about staying good or being evil here are a few tips:
+A year into RDO and it still doesn’t matter that much.
+If you do care, or at some point in the future it starts to matter more, here are a few tips:

-- Many stranger missions will offer you good or bad morality points, which can be seen by holding left trigger while near the stranger.
-In the bottom right corner of your screen you will sometimes see either a white hat, representing an honourable mission, or a red hat, representing a dishonourable mission.
+Many stranger missions will offer you good or bad morality points, which can be seen by holding the left trigger while near the stranger.
+In the bottom right corner of your screen, you will sometimes see either a white hat, representing an honourable mission, or a red hat, representing a dishonourable mission.

 Most Stranger Missions Can Be Done Solo or With Only a Partner